hackclub/hackclub/workshops/beat_maker/README.md

 - Music Pad Controller with Keyboard (https://endertech.com/blog/music-pad-javascript-html-css)
 - My favorite one is by Dev Ed, Make Music with JavaScript by on Youtube(https://www.youtube.com/watch?v=8T4SCksjrQ4).

-We are done with our workshop and you can go ahead, customize it, and add more things to it.
+We are done with our workshop, and you can go ahead, customize it, and add more things to it.
 Hope you enjoyed this workshop, happy hacking!